javalin/website/_posts/tutorials/2018-04-29-javalin-java-10-guice.md

 }
 ~~~

 Now we are ready to start our web-server.

-Create injector from `AppModule` which will trigger all binding and installations
+Create injector from `AppModule` which will trigger all the bindings and installations down the path.
-down the path.
-And resolve `Startup` and boot the REST with Javalin.
+Resolve `Startup` and boot the REST with Javalin.

 ~~~java
 public class App {